Inside Prince Harry's Relationship With William's Children

 Louis picked up both traits and a hobby from his uncle Harry

 When Prince Harry was a little kid, he was often seen flashing funny faces for the camera and reveling in his position as the rambunctious youngster.
 If one royal has followed in his famous footsteps, it's Prince Louis, the youngest Wales kid who's been hitting the headlines with his funny faces, cheeky expressions, and meme-worthy moments since he was a toddler.
 Harry and Louis — though living thousands of miles apart — clearly share a silly streak that's hard to come by within the royal family, but that's not the only trait they share.
 Princess Catherine alluded to her brother-in-law — even amid his book's press tour — during an event in England, revealing that little Louis has picked up the game of rugby.
-"Louis is mad about rugby," Catherine said (via Hello!) and seen as a nod to Harry's revelations in "Spare."
+"Louis is mad about rugby," Catherine said (via Hello!) which is seen as a nod to Harry's revelations in "Spare."

 "I played [all] sport, though rugby captured my heart," Harry wrote in the book while reflecting on his time at Eton College (via Hello!).
 "Beautiful game, plus a good excuse to run into stuff very hard."
 Catherine further explained during the same event that all of her children are at a point where sports are a fixture in their day-to-day lives.
 "They all love sport.
 They are at an age where they just love running around," she said, perhaps knowingly signaling to their uncle that his influence is felt.